EyeslyMeribhaJohnsonPaulraj/Cloudcredits/Project1_Sales Forecasting with ARIMA, ETS, and Random Forest (Power BI + Python)/README.md

 This system is designed for multi-store retail environments and simulates deployment in real-world business settings.

-It demonstrates how forecasting models can be integrated into operational workflows to:
+It demonstrates how predictive analytics solutions can be integrated into operational workflows to:
 - Optimize inventory management
 - Improve supply chain efficiency
 - Enhance promotional planning
 - Enable data-driven strategic decisions

+The system was tested on real-world retail datasets and demonstrates how forecasting models can be applied in production-like environments to support demand planning and operational decision-making.

 -------------------------------------------------------------------
 📊 Dataset Overview
 ------------------------------